 Like all high technology companies, Storage Tech creates a large amount of intellectual property software which of course is copyrighted and makes up an increasing amount of our intellectual property.
 From this perspective, we want to ensure strong copyright protection for software and we want to see the WIPO copyright treaty implemented around the world.
 This issue is more complicated than that.
-Just as important as there is strong protection also important as there is strong protection.
+Just as important as there is strong protection, also important is balanced protection.